 As for the continuous delivery book itself, entitled A Practical Guide to Continuous Delivery, Wolff says the key thing that sets this one apart from others he has written and others that are on the market is the manner in which it takes a less theoretical and more practical approach to continuous delivery.
 "I talk about specific tools, I provide advice about how to use them, I have examples of how to use the tools," said Wolff.
 He emphasized that the various examples of tools like Chef, Docker, Vagrant, Jenkins and SonarQube will give readers the confidence to run these CI and CD tools on their own and begin acquiring the technical skills needed to implement continuous integration and continuous delivery systems of their own.

-For more of Wolff's insights into effective DevOps, pipelines, CI tooling and his take on the value his latest continuous delivery book provides to readers, listen to the full podcast of his interview with TheServerSide's Cameron McKenzie.
+For more of Wolff's insights into effective DevOps, deployment tools, pipelines, CI tooling and his take on the value his latest continuous delivery book provides to readers, listen to the full podcast of his interview with TheServerSide's Cameron McKenzie.

 You can follow Cameron McKenzie on Twitter: @cameronmcnz